Fox's Book of Martyrs

 last, when the party had well nigh spent all his

-they referred the matter wholly to the bishop, of whom, when he repaired unto
+the matter wholly to the bishop, of whom, when he repaired unto him, he made

-him, he made answer, 'That for himself, he knew what he had to do, howbeit he
+answer, 'That for himself, he knew what he had to do, howbeit he was but one

-was but one man, and the determination appertained to the other commissioners
+man, and the determination appertained to the other commissioners as well as

-as well as unto him;' and thus by posting and passing it from one to another,
+unto him;' and thus by posting and passing it from one to another, the party

-one of the inquisitors, called Gasco, a man very well experienced in these
+the inquisitors, called Gasco, a man very well experienced in these practices,

 The